Alexandregiacomellileal/lumped_parameter_model_experimental_validation/README.md

 | 0.220   | 115.82 | 68.828                | 93.064                | 0.740     |
 | 1.500   |  115.82 | 84.037           | 93.064               | 0.903     |

-The graph of Figure 3 depicts the fluctuation of the parameter $k$ about the increasing distance $s$ between the rods and the horizontal electrodes.
+In instances where simulation software is unavailable for researching the parameter $k$ in the measuring circuit, the attached graph of Figure 3 serves as a valuable tool for estimating it according to the distance $s$ between the grounding elements.

 **Figure 3**